jenkinsci/jenkins-automation-operator/docs/getting-started.md

   namespace: default
 ```

-When **jenkins-operator-user-configuration-example** ConfigMap is updated Jenkins automatically runs the **jenkins-operator-user-configuration** Jenkins Job which executes all scripts.
+When **jenkins-operator-user-configuration-example** ConfigMap is updated Jenkins automatically
+runs the **jenkins-operator-user-configuration** Jenkins Job which executes all scripts then
+runs the **jenkins-operator-user-configuration-casc** Jenkins Job which applies Configuration as Code configuration.

 ## Install Plugins